US appeals court refuses to end CDC's eviction moratorium

 “In view of that decision and on the record before us, we likewise deny the emergency motion directed to this court,” the judges said in the ruling.

-The realtors are likely to appeal to the Supreme Court, which voted 5-4 in June to allow the moratorium to continue through the end of July.
-But Justice Brett Kavanaugh — who joined the majority — warned the administration not to act further without explicit congressional approval.

 The Biden administration allowed an earlier moratorium to lapse on July 31, saying it had no legal authority to allow it to continue.
-But the CDC issued a new moratorium days later amid mounting pressure from lawmakers and others to help vulnerable renters stay in their homes amid the surge of the coronavirus’ delta variant.
+But the CDC issued a new moratorium days later as pressure mounted from lawmakers and others to help vulnerable renters stay in their homes as the coronavirus’ delta variant surged.
+The moratorium is scheduled to expire Oct.
+3.

-As of Aug.
-2, roughly 3.5 million people in the United States said they faced eviction in the next two months, according to the Census Bureau’s Household Pulse Survey.

-The new moratorium temporarily halted evictions in counties with “substantial and high levels” of virus transmissions and would cover areas where 90% of the U.S. population lives.

 The Trump administration initially put a nationwide eviction moratorium in place last year out of fear that people who can’t pay their rent would end up in crowded living conditions like homeless shelters and help spread the virus.